The Difference Between Certificated And Uncertificated Securities

 At Corporate Direct we offer certificated securities for your own personally held Wyoming LLCs with our Armor-8 protection.

 There are many states that offer weak asset protection (like California).
 However, if you are a resident of one of those states, there is a little wrinkle in the law that can protect you.
 Under the UCC Article 8, if the certificated security is delivered and kept in one state, then that state’s law will apply to how a creditor can reach its assets.
-Said another way, this means that if the security certificate is delivered and kept in Wyoming, then the out-of-state court must apply Wyoming’s charging order, a much stronger asset protection remedy.
+Said another way, this means that if the security certificate is delivered and kept in Wyoming, then the out of state court must apply Wyoming’s charging order, a much stronger asset protection remedy.

 We here at Corporate Direct can help you protect your assets with our Armor-8 protection.
 This will provide you with a certificated security interest held in Wyoming for your protection from creditors.